iCliniq Logo

 Patient's Query

-If it was the case that the infection spread from my tooth to my heart, would not that be sepsis?
-And if it was sepsis would not I have a variety of symptoms and be feeling much worse?
+If it were the case that the infection spread from my tooth to my heart, would that be sepsis?
+And if it were sepsis, would I have a variety of symptoms and be feeling much worse?
 If it is indeed an infection of the heart, how dangerous is this?
 Do I need to seek help immediately?
-Will antibiotics clear up a heart infection easily?
+Will antibiotics easily clear up a heart infection?

 Hello,